HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 - For example, a user should not be reticent to enter an address because he is worried that the patient has moved and the search will fail to find the patient at the old address.

-When onlyCertainMatches are requested, responders **SHOULD** return only results which are an exact match on Given Name and First Name, where exact means there is at most a single character or two character (for example, a transposition error) difference between the Name in the match request and the name associated with the Identity(ies) or the set of records identified as matches in the responding system.
+When onlyCertainMatches are requested, responders **SHOULD** return only results which are an exact match on Last Name and First Name, where exact means there is at most a single character or two character (for example, a transposition error) difference between the Name in the match request and the name associated with the Identity(ies) or the set of records identified as matches in the responding system.
 Ideally the industry will work toward developing a reliable, publicly-available list of nickname associations and common misspellings that, combined with stepped up best practices in identity verification by both requesters and responders, would support requiring such exact matches in future versions of this implementation guide.

 Patient Match **SHOULD** be in terms of groups of records that have been partitioned prior to the Patient Match call into Identities -- groups of records that are thought to represent people.